GET QUOTE

 • Calculate the Loan Amount: If you know the interest rate on the loan and the loan term, you can calculate the maximum loan amount that would result in the calculated Annual Debt Service.
 This typically involves solving for the principal amount in the formula for an annuity, which takes into account the loan term and the periodic interest rate.

-Therefore, it is recommended to consult with a financial advisor or a lending professional to get the most accurate sizing for a loan.
+Therefore, it is recommended to consult with a financial advisor or a lending professional to get the most accurate size for a loan.

 Role of DSCR in Commercial Lending